cking0130/AirBeamBREATHE/README.md

 2) Open Arduino software on your computer

-3) Download this code onto your desktop
+3) Download this code onto your desktop by pressing "Clone or Download" and then "Download Zip" in GitHub

 4) In Arduino, go to File-->Open-->Open this code from the folder you downloaded it to